SymfonyCasts/messenger/sfcasts/amqp-exchange-queue.md

 # AMQP Internals: Exchanges & Queues

-Coming soon...

-Hit it and there it is.
-Received the message in, handled the message, and it's done.
-Sure enough, if we refresh back over here, boom, Ponka is in our image.
+We've just changed our messenger configuration to send messages to a cloud-based RabbitMQ instance instead of sending them to Doctrine to be stored in the database.
+And after we made that change... everything... just kept working!
+We can send messages like normal and consume them with the `messenger:consume` command.
+That's awesome!

-So let's look a little bit more on how this works.
-I want you to stop the worker and then let's go over and delete a few images.
-Images, how one, two, three.
-So we just deleted three images and that should've caused three messages to be sent to uh, to rabbit MQ to AMQP.
-One of the really cool things about rabbit MQ is that it has this cool thing called Rabbit MQ manager.
-So I'm gonna Click that and this gives you really, really good, um, view into what's going on inside of your rabbit MQ instance.
+But I want to look a bit more at how this *works*... what's *actually* happening inside of RabbitMQ.
+Stop the worker... and then lets go delete a few images: one, two, three.
+This should have caused *three* new messages to be sent to RabbitMQ.
-So the first and foremost, it's this idea of exchanges.
-So exchanges are what you send messages to and all of these exchanges here were automatically created for us so you can ignore them except for `messages` that was created by our application.
-And it's what Messenger is sending all of its messages to.
-You don't see it in our configuration here, but each transport has an `exchange` option.
-We'll see it in a few minutes and then defaults to `messages`.

-Now you see the type here, it says as a type called `fanout`.
-We're gonna talk a little bit more about that in a little bit, but basically messenger sends the messages to this messages exchange, and if I click on it and open up bindings, you can see it as a binding to a queue called messages.
-So this can be a little bit confusing.
-The messages are sent out to an exchange and then the exchange has these rules called bindings that basically say, under this condition, this message should go to this QA under this other condition.
-As you go to QB or under this other condition that should go to QC.
-We're gonna talk more about how those conditions, they're called routing keys and a little bit, but by default it's very, very simple because this is a fanout exchange.
-It basically means every single message that gets sent that gets sent to this exchange goes to all of the cues that it's bound to.

-And by default it's only bound to one.
-So this is a very overkilled way of saying that Messenger is going to, is currently sending all of its messages to the messages exchange, which causes all of them to go to this queue called messages.
-What you going to click on here to get, or you can click on queues on top.
-And yes, you can see we have exactly one key running right now called `messages`.
-And if you look inside, look ready `3`, it has three messages inside of it are three delete messages that were sent.
-By the way, we didn't have to go into rabbit MQ and create this messages exchange and this binding and we didn't have to create this message as cute.
-And that's because like with the doctrine transport, the AMQP transport is auto set up.
-By default it means that it will detect if the exchange and the cues are that it needs are there and if they're not, it's going to automatically create them.
-So it took care of creating the exchange, creating the queue, um, and, and tying them together for us.

-so the key concept in AMQP is exchanges in queues.
-And the key concept is that you send to exchanges.
-So are when we deleted a second ago, these 3 messages were sent to this exchange.
-Then it follows.
-Then based on the rules of that exchange, those messages end up in one or more queues and they just sit there.
-The second part of the equation is your consumer, your worker, your worker doesn't know anything about exchanges.
-It consumes from queues

-so when we execute our your worker, it's going to be asking Rabbit MQ, please give me the messages from the `messages` queue

-Now before we actually do that, let's upload 4 photos and then if we go over here in quicken, this messages, you can see there's three messages right now, but if I hit refresh year in a second, messages that boom, you can see it popped up to 7 messages.
-So our original three plus our four and there not four messages waiting in that queue.

-so let's go consume them.
-Now as a reminder, before we consume, we're sending the `AddPonkaToImage` to `async_priority_high` and the delete to `async`.
-The idea was that we with their other own that puts them in sort of two buckets and we can read them independently.
-You can already see a problem with our setup right here cause that's putting all of those messages into the same bucket.
-And we're not, we don't have two queues right now.
-We ended up with just one queue with everything mixed together.
-And in fact if we go over here and just consume the `async` transport, that should cause us just to uh, consume `ImagePostDeletedEvent`s.
-But when we run it,
+When we were using the Doctrine transport, we could query a database table to see these.
+Can we do something similar with RabbitMQ.
+Yea...you can!
+RabbitMQ comes with a *lovely* tool called the RabbitMQ Manager.
+Click to jump into it.

+Aw yea, we've got data!
+And if we can learn what some of these terms mean... we can even make this data make sense!

+## Exchanges

+The *first* big concept in RabbitMQ is an *exchange*... and, for me, this was the most confusing part of learning how Rabbit works.
+When you send a message to RabbitMQ, you send it to a specific *exchange*.
+Most of these exchanges were automatically created for us... and you can ignore them.
+But see that `messages` exchange?
+That was created by *our* application and, right now, *all* messages that Messenger transports to RabbitMQ are being sent to *this* exchange.

+You won't see the name of this exchange in our messenger config yet, but each transport that uses AMQP has an `exchange` option and it *defaults* to `messages`.
+See this "Type" column?
+Our exchange is a type called `fanout`.
+Click into this exchange to get more info... and open up "bindings".
+This exchange has a "binding" to a "queue" that's *also* called "messages".

+## Exchanges Send to Queues

+And *this* is where things can get a little confusing... but it's *really* a simple idea.
+The two main concepts in RabbitMQ are *exchanges* and *queues*.
+We're a lot more familiar with the idea of a queue.
+When we used the Doctrine transport type, our database table was basically the queue: it was a big list of queued messages... and when we ran the worker, it read messages from that queue.

+In RabbitMQ, queues have the same role: queues hold messages and we *read* messages from queues.
+So then... where the heck to *exchanges* come into play?

+The *key* difference between the Doctrine transport type and AMQP is that with AMQP you do *not* send a message directly to a queue.
+You can't say:

+> Hey RabbitMQ!
+I would like to send this message to the `important_stuff` queue.

+Nope, in RabbitMQ, you send messages to an *exchange*.
+Then, that exchange will have some config that *routes* that message to a specific queue... or possibly multiple queues.
+The "Bindings" represents that config.

+The *simplest* type of exchange is this `fanout` type.
+It says that each message that's sent to this exchange should be sent to *all* the queues that have been bound to it... which in our case is just one.
+The "binding" rules can get a lot smarter - sending different messages to different queues - but let's worry about that later.
+For now, this *whole* fancy setup means that *every* message will ultimately end up in a queue called `messages`.

+Let's click on the Queues link on top.
+Yep, we have exactly *one* queue: `messages`.
+And... hey!
+It has *3* messages "Ready" inside of it waiting for us to consume them!

+## auto_setup Exchange & Queues

+By the way... who *created* the `messages` exchange and `messages` queue?
+Are they... just standard to RabbitMQ?
+RabbitMQ *does* come with some exchanges out-of-the-box, but *these* were created by *our* app.
+Yep, like with the Doctrine transport-type, Messenger's AMQP transport has something called `auto_setup` that defaults to true.
+This means that it will detect if the exchange and queues it needs exist, and if they're don't, it will automatically create them.
+Yep, Messenger took care of creating the exchange, creating the queue *and* tying them together with the exchange binding.
+Both the exchange name *and* queue name are options that you can configure on your transport... and both default to the word `messages`.
+We'll see that config a bit later.

+## Send to an Exchange, Read from a Queue

+To summarize *all* of this: we *send* a message to an exchange and it forwards it to one or more queues based on some internal rules.
+Whoever is "sending" - or "producing" - the message just says:

+> Go to the exchange called "messages"

+... and in theory... the "sender" doesn't really know or care what queue that message will end up in.
+Once the message *is* in a queue... it just sits there.. and waits!

+The second part of the equation is your "worker" - the thing thing *consumes* messages.
+The worker is the *opposite* of the sender: it doesn't know *anything* about *exchanges*.
+It just says:

+> Hey!
+Give me the next message in the "messages" queue.

+We send messages to exchanges, RabbitMQ routes those to queues, and we consume from the queues.
+The exchange is a new, extra layer... but it's still a pretty simple setup.

+Phew!
+Before we try to run our worker, let's upload 4 photos.
+Then.... if you look at the `messages` queue... and refresh.... there it is!
+It has 7 messages!

+## Consuming from the Queue

+As a reminder, we're sending `AddPonkaToImage` messages to `async_priority_high` and `ImagePostDeletedEvent` to `async`.
+The idea is that we can put different messages into different queues and then consume messages in the `async_priority_high` queue before consuming messages in the `async` queues.
+The problem is that... right now... everything is ending up in the *same*, *one* queue!

+Check this out - find your terminal and *only* consume from the `async` transport.
+This *should* cause *only* the `ImagePostDeletedEvent` messages to be consumed:

 ```terminal-silent
 php bin/console messenger:consume -vv async
 ```

-Yup, it does handle `ImagePostDeletedEvent`s.

-But if we keep watching eventually you can see it actually finishes those and it starts with the `AddPonkaToImage`
+And... yup, it does handle a few `ImagePostDeletedEvent` objects.
+But if you keep watching... once it finishes those, it *does* start processing the `AddPonkaToImage` messages.

-so we have such a simple setup right now that we've actually introduced a bug into our application where our two types of transports are actually sending to the exact same place, uh, which kills our, um, our priority feature.
-So we need to fix that next.
-But if you look back over on Rabbit MQ Admin, it actually is pretty cool.
-You can see all the messages getting kind of consumed out of it.
-All right, so let's figure out what's going on with that, et Cetera, et cetera.
-Next.
+We have *such* a simple AMQP setup right now that we've introduced a bug into our app: our two transports are *actually* sending to the exact same queue... which kills our ability to consume them in a prioritized way.
+We'll fix that next by using *two* exchanges.

+Oh, but if you flip back over to the RabbitMQ manager - you can see the all the messages being consumed.
+Cool stuff.